 Bosnia and Herzegovina

-Citizens of the Republic of Croatia can enter Bosnia and Herzegovina with a valid passport or identity card and do not need to present a negative PCR test for SARS-CoV-2 when entering Bosnia and Herzegovina directly from Croatia, nor do their minor children and spouses who are citizens of other countries.
+Citizens of the Republic of Croatia can enter Bosnia and Herzegovina with a valid passport or identity card and do not need to present a negative SARS-CoV-2 PCR test when entering Bosnia and Herzegovina directly from Croatia, as well as their minor children and spouses who are citizens of other countries.

 As of March 11, 2022, entry into Montenegro is allowed without a COVID certificate.
 Read more at the link.